Camtasia

 It’s everything you could want in a screen recorder, complete with audio, mouse cursor position tracking, and webcam companion recording.
 The resulting video appears in your project’s media bin alongside all your other project media and can be simply added to the timeline like any other file.

 While it’s a solid screen capture tool, the best feature by far is its mouse cursor position tracking.
-Normally, mouse cursors aren’t captured by screen recording software, but Camtasia tracks its position anyways during the recording and then adds a customizable mouse cursor back into your video after the fact.
+Normally, mouse cursors aren’t captured by screen recording software, but Camtasia tracks its position anyway during the recording and then adds a customizable mouse cursor back into your video after the fact.

 This means you can completely control how the mouse cursor looks, change its color, and even adjust the path that it takes.
 You can even automatically smooth out the cursor path to make it look like you have the most steady and precise mouse hand in the world!